 The CCD supports on-chip binning.
 When on-chip binning is used the specified number of pixels in the serial and parallel directions are read out as a single pixel.
 The advantage of CCD binning is that the read noise per binned pixel is comparable to the read noise per unbinned pixel.
 Thus if your signal-to-noise per pixel is dominated by read noise when no binning is used, you can increase the signal-to-noise by binning.
-The disadvantages of using on-chip binning are (a) it reduces the resolution of your spectrogram or image, (b) the relative number of pixels affected by cosmic rays increases, and (c) the relative number of ‘hot’ pixels (which is ~5% of all CCD pixels for unbinned data by the time this handbook is issued, see Chapter 7), increases by a factor proportional to the binning factor.
+The disadvantages of using on-chip binning are (a) it reduces the resolution of your spectrogram or image, (b) the relative number of pixels affected by cosmic rays increases, and (c) the relative number of ‘hot’ pixels (which was ~5% of all unbinned CCD pixels as of 2014; see Chapter 7.3.5), increases by a factor proportional to the binning factor.
 On-chip binning of 1, 2, or 4 pixels in both the

 AXIS2 directions is supported.
 Note that on-chip binning is not allowed when subarrays are used.

 The number of hot pixels has been increasing steadily with time due to accumulated radiation damage on the STIS CCD (see the discussion on hot pixels in Chapter 7.3.5).
 Thus the impact of hot pixels on binned data has become significantly larger.
 Also note that when spectral data are spatially rectified, a single pixel in the original data will be interpolated into four pixels in the rectified image.
 For data binned N × M on board the spacecraft, a single bad pixel will, after rectification, affect the equivalent of 4 × N × M pixels in an unbinned image.